Becoming a lawyer

 Detail of criminal convictions

-You will be required to complete the relevant sections of the Ministry of Justice form Priv/F2 which can also be obtained from any District Court or by writing to the Ministry's Privacy Unit, PO Box 2750, Wellington 6140.
+You will be required to complete the relevant sections of the Request for a criminal conviction history by a third party form.
+Please note this form is specific to the Law Society and must be used.
 If you have a conviction, please ensure that your referees are aware and comment on these in any reference supplied.
 Please also provide the police summary and the Court sentencing notes, (if available) along with an explanation in your own words.

 Note that the Criminal Records (Clean Slate) Act 2004 confers certain rights on all New Zealanders regarding certain criminal convictions.
 You are not expected to give up these rights and to disclose information which you are protected from giving by the Act.